Social Icons

 Directed by Rob Marshall

-After decades in development hell Disney has finally given us a Mary Poppins sequel.
+After decades in development hell, Disney has finally given us a Mary Poppins sequel.

 Disclaimer

 All images featured on this site are the property of their respective copyright owners.
 They are used solely for illustrative and commentary purposes under fair use principles.
 This site is a personal blog, unaffiliated with or endorsed by any copyright holders.
-If you are the copyright owner of an image featured here and wish to have it removed, please contact us directly, and we will address your request promptly.
+If you are the copyright owner of an image featured here and wish to have it removed, please contact me directly, and I will address your request promptly.